-QatarEnergy declares force majeure on some LNG contracts amid Iran war
+QatarEnergy declares force majeure on some LNG contracts due to Iran war

 - list 3 of 3Energy, water, bonds: What are Iran’s targets if Trump hits power plants?

+Force majeure is a clause in contracts that allows a party to be excused from its obligations due to unforeseeable events.
+Petroleum companies in Kuwait and Bahrain have also recently invoked force majeure.

-Global energy markets have been reeling since the United States and Israel began attacking Iran in late February.
+Global energy markets have been reeling since the US and Israel began attacking Iran on February 28.

 Iranian missile and drone strikes across the Middle East, including most notably in the Gulf region, have targeted oil and gas facilities, prompting international condemnation.

-The essential closure of the Strait of Hormuz – a critical Gulf waterway through which about one-fifth of the world’s energy supplies transit – also has spurred mounting concern as energy prices have soared.
+Iran has also essentially closed the Strait of Hormuz, a critical Gulf waterway through which about one-fifth of the world’s oil and LNG supplies transit.

+The attacks and the closure of the strait have spurred mounting concern as energy prices have soared.

 Last week, QatarEnergy CEO Saad al-Kaabi said an Iranian attack on Qatar’s Ras Laffan gas facility wiped out about 17 percent of the country’s LNG export capacity, causing an estimated $20bn in lost annual revenue and threatening supplies to Europe and Asia.